Let's address the obvious problem.

 That blinking cursor is your Pi, ready for instructions.

-Step 4 — Set Up Python
+Step 4 — Set Up Python the Right Way

 sudo apt update && sudo apt upgrade -y

-# Install pip and virtual environment tools
+Install pip and venv tools:

-sudo apt install python3 python3-pip python3-venv -y
+sudo apt install -y python3-pip python3-venv

-python3 -m venv my_project_env
+python3 -m venv my_project_env --system-site-packages

 source my_project_env/bin/activate